 You play as Alma, who begins the game waking up with no memory of her past.
-She is one of many robots built by Dr. Zeferina, who was built to be a protector in a war against humans.
+Alma is one of many robots built by Dr. Zeferina, who was built to be a protector in a war against humans.
 She specializes in combat with swords and guns, but can learn to fight with a multitude of other weapons as well.
 She can also learn to utilize other tools to help navigate around the city of Arcadia.

 Almost every character in the game is some type of robot who gets their life source from Anima.
 The Anima primarily comes from a large meteor in a crater in the center of the city.
 However, that meteor has now been cut off by the sudden emergence of the crater tower.
 Without it, everyone, Alma included, is facing a countdown toward losing their consciousness and becoming one of the unsighted.
-Alma must acquire five (5) meteor shards to assemble a meteor blade, gain access to the tower and destroy it to save everyone.
+Alma must acquire 5 meteor shards to assemble a meteor blade, gain access to the tower and destroy it to save everyone.

-Unsighted has a hybrid gameplay style that feels like a mix of Zelda-like, Action RPG, platforming and a bit of Metroidvania and Souls-like thrown in.
+Unsighted has a hybrid gameplay style that feels like a mix of Zelda-like, action RPG, platforming and a bit of Metroidvania and Souls-like thrown in.
 This means there is a lot of variety in the kinds of challenges you face and puzzles you have to solve.
 That doesn’t even include the combat, where you engage in melee and gun bun-based combat with the various unsighted throughout the world.
 It’s mostly hack-and-slash combat, but with a heavy focus on parrying attacks to get the most out of countering.

 The main objective of the game is to collect the five meteor shards and destroy the crater tower.
 During that time, you can collect special weapons that allow you to explore more of the world.
 Ultimately, the length of the game is determined by how much you want to explore or whether you want to go through the game more linearly.
 However, exploring has its costs, because doing so will reduce the remaining time that Alma and the others have left before they become unsighted.
 You have to choose between playing leisurely or quickly.
 With that said, the game averages about 8-10 hours long.